 Waste management

-At the global level, the major challenge to tackle the input of plastic debris from land into the ocean is the lack of adequate waste management in coastal regions with a high and growing population density As discussed above, due to overall low population density in Arctic coastal areas, the pressure resulting from land-based inputs should be relatively low overall.
+At the global level, the major challenge to tackle the input of plastic debris from land into the ocean is the lack of adequate waste management in coastal regions with a high and growing population density (Jambeck et al., 2015).
+As discussed above, due to overall general low population density in Arctic coastal areas, the pressure resulting from land-based inputs should be relatively low overall.
 Nevertheless, some specificities of the Arctic, such as population concentration along the coastline and river courses; temporary settlements not covered by waste collection schemes; remoteness, meaning lack of connection with network of large (regional or national) waste management systems; and lack of or deficient local waste management systems, may lead to locally high inputs linked to industrial or domestic waste management.

 In small Arctic communities, solid waste collection and disposal is very basic.
 Recycling and baling facilities are rare and generally limited to larger communities.
-Collection in very small communities is typically by self-haul while larger communities often use community-haul systems Traditional waste management solutions are uncontrolled waste dumps and simple incinerators with no or limited flue gas treatment This has been documented to be the case for example in Greenland and in Iqaluit in the Canadian Arctic .
-Inadequate or lacking wastewater treatment further contributes to the waste management problem as wastewater often contains personal care products There are no studies looking specifically at the leakage and marine input of plastic debris linked to these waste management systems but ongoing work to quantify and characterize beach litter here points towards potential input from inadequate waste management on the western shores of Greenland where 90% of the Greenlandic population is concentrated.
+Collection in very small communities is typically by self-haul while larger communities often use community-haul systems (Warren et al., 2016).
+Traditional waste management solutions are uncontrolled waste dumps and simple incinerators with no or limited flue gas treatment (Kirkelund et al., 2017).
+This has been documented to be the case for example in Greenland (Eisted and Christensen, 2011) and in Iqaluit in the Canadian Arctic (Samuelson, 1998).
+Inadequate or lacking wastewater treatment further contributes to the waste management problem as wastewater often contains personal care products (Gunnarsdóttir et al., 2013).
+There are no studies looking specifically at the leakage and marine input of plastic debris linked to these waste management systems but ongoing work to quantify and characterize beach litter here (Kirkfeldt, 2016; Strand and et al., in prep.) points towards potential input from inadequate waste management on the western shores of Greenland where 90% of the Greenlandic population is concentrated.
 The composition of the waste accumulated in Western Greenland survey sites resembles the composition of surveys carried out in the Skagerrak region where the influence from higher population density along the coastline is being registered.
-In contrast, the composition of beach litter registered in Eastern Greenland, where there are fewer settlements, more closely resembles that of northern Norway and Svalbard where the imprint of intense fishing activities is registered
+In contrast, the composition of beach litter registered in Eastern Greenland, where there are fewer settlements, more closely resembles that of northern Norway and Svalbard where the imprint of intense fishing activities is registered (Strand, 2018).

-In addition, a study looking into microplastics in the vicinity of Reykjavik, Iceland has detected exceptionally high concentrations of microplastics in a location near Reykjavik harbor.
+In addition, a study looking into microplastics in the vicinity of Reykjavik, Iceland (Dippo, 2012) has detected exceptionally high concentrations of small plastic fragments and microplastics in a sandy beach near Reykjavik harbor.
 Though not specified in this report, this exceptionally high concentration of microplastics, including large amounts of plastic fibers and film, could be linked to this particular location being close to the harbor and a waste management facility.
 Therefore, even in areas of the Arctic with adequate waste collection and management systems, the proximity of waste management facilities to the shoreline should be taken in due consideration.